 We could all use a little more peace and simplicity in our lives, right?
 But, how much peace do you really want to experience?
-Could you perhaps save a little bit more for that vacay you’ve been wanting to take for a little breather?
+Could you perhaps save a little bit more for that vacation you’ve been wanting to take for a little breather?
 Could you maybe simplify your finances to help you save?

 1. Clean out your filing cabinet